Musicals101.com

 Librettist, playwright, director

 A distinguished playwright, Laurents wrote the librettos for seven Broadway musicals, beginning with the landmark hit West Side Story (1957).
 His Gypsy (1959) is considered by some to be the finest libretto of all time.
 He worked on both of these shows with choreographer Jerome Robbins, with whom Laurents had an acrimonious relationship.
 His less successful efforts include the book for Stephen Sondheim's cult favorite Anyone Can Whistle (1964).
-Laurents directed Anyone Can Whistle, La Cage Aux Folles (1983) and major revivals of Gypsy in the 1970s and 1990s.
-His last Broadway effort to date was as librettist and director for the ill-fated Nick and Nora (1991).
+Laurents directed Anyone Can Whistle, La Cage Aux Folles (1983) and major revivals of Gypsy in the 1970s and 1990s, and served as librettist and director for the ill-fated Nick and Nora (1991).
+He penned two waspish autobiographies before his death due to pneumonia at age 93.

 Lawrence, Carol